JitterSystems/Shadow-Browser/README.md

 # Shadow-Browser
 A high-tier custom implementation of the Mullvad Browser, routing all browser traffic through the ShadowNet.

+For Kali Linux/Parrot OS (other linux distros)

 Shadow Browser: Signal Erasure Implementation